Bede Okigbo

-Professor Bede Nwoye Okigbo (born September 29, 1926, died March 31, 2017) is a plant pathologist and geneticist, traditionalist and former Vice-Chancellor of University of Nigeria, Nnsukka.
+Bede Nwoye Okigbo (September 29, 1926 – March 31, 2017) was a plant pathologist and geneticist, traditionalist and former Vice-Chancellor of University of Nigeria, Nnsukka.

 Early life and education

 Bede Nwoye Okigbo, from Ireh town of Ojoto in Anambra State, was born into the family of the Okigbos who were popular for their academic pursuits and achievements in the 20th century Nigeria.
 His father, Chief 'Ozo' Nnebue Okigbo was a high-ranking chief in his community and an arch-traditionalist.
+(His first cousins were the poet Christopher Okigbo and the statesman Pius Okigbo.)

 He attended the Government College, Umuahia in 1943 where he developed his love for agriculture and plants and completed his secondary education.
 From 1948 - 52, he studied at Moor Plantain, Ibadan.
 Subsequently, he attended the Washington State University on a Ford Foundation scholarship and earned his bachelor's graduate in 1953 on Botany, and Cornell University to earn his PhD in Agronomy in 1958.

 Academic career

-Bede was a former Director of the United Nations University Programme on Natural Resources, Nairobi, and was amongst the pioneer agronomists in Nigeria with specialisation in plant breeding and entomology.
+Bede was a former director of the United Nations University Programme on Natural Resources, Nairobi, and was amongst the pioneer agronomists in Nigeria with specialisation in plant breeding and entomology.
 He also was, at different times, the dean of agriculture at the University of Nigeria, deputy director at the International Institute for Tropical Agriculture (IITA), Ibadan, and Director of Natural Resources Programme at the United Nations University, Japan.
 He also taught crop science and genetics and experimenting with food crops cultivation, and has presented papers to the international community on local agricultural and farming practices, amongst others.